Diagnostic Imaging Techniques for Breast Care

-(Digital Mammography services are offered at our Leominster, Gold Star Blvd. and Grove Street locations.)
+(Digital Mammography services are offered at our Auburn, Leominster, and Neponset Street locations.)

 Also known as sonography, ultrasound uses high-frequency sound waves to produce an image.
 Ultrasound is often used to evaluate breast lumps which may be difficult to see on a mammogram and to distinguish between solid tumors and fluid-filled cysts.
 It is also employed during other diagnostic procedures, such as fine needle aspiration biopsies.

 Magnetic resonance imaging (MRI) uses a powerful magnet linked to a computer to create highly detailed images.
 A Breast MRI can produce hundreds of images from different perspectives to help with diagnosis.
 It is most often used to evaluate abnormal areas uncovered during routine screenings.
 Breast MRIs are also used in imaging dense breast tissue, which can be difficult to examine by other methods.

 When a diagnostic exam reveals an abnormality, a biopsy is used to determine whether it is cancerous or not.
 All biopsies remove a small amount of tissue (or fluid) that can be checked under a microscope for signs of cancer.
 Breast imaging techniques are often utilized to help doctors perform more effective biopsies.